Understanding The Difference Between Cross Browser Testing & Responsive Testing

 Imagine all the hard work you put in for developing a top-notch website using Google Chrome, only to watch it fail miserably on Safari, IE, any other desktop browser, or mobile browser.

-If you go live with your web-app without incorporating cross browser testing in your SDLC then you are at a potential risk of offering a troublesome user-experience to your website visitors.
+If you go live with your web-app without incorporating web based browser testing in your SDLC then you are at a potential risk of offering a troublesome user-experience to your website visitors.
 Not only are you failing to attract a new customer for your web product, but you are also letting down your existing users to quit on your web product.
 It’s simple, If you won’t offer them a good, consistent user experience then somebody else will.

 UX is not the only reason, you also have to keep in mind the UI(User Interface) of your web product.
 Cross browser testing will ensure better accessibility and readability to your users.
 For instance, say you are creating an HTML form, you are declaring different form input types, one such HTML input type is of Range for the purpose of specifying the annual income, bulk order etc. Range input type in HTML is pivotal for every website or web-app.
 However, it is not rendered in a consistent manner across different browsers.